Information Security

 Information Security Management and Audit Mechanisms

-In order to protect the Company’s intellectual property (including confidential information) and confidential customer information, Wistron started to conduct multiple self-evaluations and external third-party audits every year in 2017.
-The self-evaluations use NIST CSF and ISO/IEC 27001:2013 standards.
-The external third-party audits use ISO/IEC 27001:2013 standards and the information security regulations of customers.
-The aforementioned information security audit operations ensure the Company’s implementation of information security regulations and continues to maintain the validity of ISO/IEC 27001 certification.
+In order to protect the Company’s intellectual property (including confidential information) and confidential customer information, Wistron started to conduct multiple self-evaluations and external third-party audits every year since 2017.
+For self-evaluations, we comply with NIST CSF and ISO/IEC 27001: 2013 standards.
+For external third-party audits, we comply with ISO/IEC 27001: 2013 standards and the information security regulations of our customers.
+These information security audits ensure enforcement of information security regulations and maintain the validity of ISO/IEC 27001 verification.

 Strengthen information security awareness among employees

-To implement the concepts of information security in its employees, the Company provides e-Learning resources and executes social engineering exercises every six months to conduct phishing email simulations, reviews of employee information security awareness, and information security education and training, and enhance the information security awareness and vigilance of each employee.
+To implement the concepts of information security in its employees, the Company provides e-Learning resources and executes social engineering exercises every six months to conduct phishing email simulations, reviews of employee information security awareness, and information security education and training.
+In addition, the Company publishes cybersecurity e-newsletter every month to enhance our employees' awareness and vigilance of cybersecurity.
+The content includes the latest cybersecurity trends and recent major cybersecurity events at home and abroad.
 If an employee commits a violation of the Information Security Policy, the Company imposes penalties in accordance with the "Implementation Guidelines for Employee Rewards and Penalties" and includes the results as the basis for performance management to reduce information security risks and the impact on the Company's operations.

 Measures |